Our Fellowship of the UK's leading experts select and assess key biomedical research and health topics.

 Medical research using patient data has saved many lives, and the UK could become a world leader in data-driven health innovation thanks to the records of the NHS.
 Yet how to use patient data for research purposes in a way that is transparent, ethical and in line with public wishes remains hotly debated.

-- The Academy first started work on the use of patient data in 2004, raising concerns about inappropriate constraints on the use of health data for research and highlighting confusing professional guidance and unnecessary bureaucracy.
+- The Academy started work on the use of patient data in 2004, raising concerns about inappropriate constraints on the use of health data for research and highlighting confusing professional guidance and unnecessary bureaucracy.
 The resulting 2006 report ‘Personal Data For Public Good’ changed the course of the debate away from simplistic ‘consent or anonymise’ choices, and ensured that ethics committees, NHS Trusts and others reviewing research proposals considered the risks of not doing research, alongside the risks of letting the research proceed.

 - In 2011 we started a four year project to influence EU Data Protection legislation – early drafts of which could have seriously hampered the use of health data for research.
 Engaging with decision makers and organisations in the UK and EU, we worked with partners who successfully negotiated a positive agreement in December 2015.